 UNEXPLAINED FATIGUE

-Another common symptom of diabetes is a constant, unexplained fatigue.
+Another common symptom of diabetes is constant, unexplained fatigue.

-These are the main symptoms of diabetes, but other systems of the body can be affected by diabetes and produce other clues that the condition may be present.
+These are the main symptoms of diabetes, but other bodily systems can be affected by diabetes and produce other clues that the condition may be present.

 BLURRY VISION